Ravinayak07/Python-Notes/NOTES/16_OOPs.md

 # Python Polymorphism:

 - Polymorphism simply means having many forms.
 For example, we need to determine if the given species of birds fly or not, using polymorphism we can do this using a single function.
+- In programming, polymorphism means the same function name (but different signatures) being used for different types.
+The key difference is the data types and number of arguments used in function.
 - This code demonstrates the concept of inheritance and method overriding in Python classes.
 It shows how subclasses can override methods defined in their parent class to provide specific behavior while still inheriting other methods from the parent class.

 ```py